 Passive Infrared (PIR) sensors have become a key component of smart alarm systems.
-Here we run through what they are and where they should be placed to keep even the most light-footed thieves at bay.
+Here we run through what they are and where they should be placed to maximise room coverage.

 What are PIRs?